axelcurmi/vagrant-sealfs-secube-runc/README.md

 /data/bootstrap.sh      # a sets up the whole setup (i.e., SealFS, GKE via runc) /data/mount-secube.sh   # mounts the SEcube into '/media/SECube' /data/umount-secube.sh  # unmounts the SECube
-/data/prep-sealfs.sh    # executes the 'prep' tool from the SealFS toolkit (keysize and boolean value for SEcube need to be provided as arguments)
-/data/verify-sealfs.sh  # executes the 'verify' tool from the SealFS toolit /data/mount-sealfs.sh   # mounts the SealFS into '/var/log/GKE' /data/umount-sealfs.sh  # unmounts the SealFS
+/data/prep-sealfs.sh    # executes the 'prep' tool from the SealFS toolkit (keystream size needs to be provided as argument) /data/verify-sealfs.sh  # executes the 'verify' tool from the SealFS toolit /data/mount-sealfs.sh   # mounts the SealFS into '/var/log/GKE' /data/umount-sealfs.sh  # unmounts the SealFS